pjaos/myenergi-display/doc/configuring_the_server.md

 - Select your UK region code from the dropdown list.
 - Select either the Agile tariff or Other Tariff radio buttons.
 See the 'Adding Other Tariff details' for more information on adding your tariff details if not on the Octopus Agile tariff.

-When you have entered the above select the Save button and you should see the following (only the lower half of the screen is shown so the API key and serial numbers are not shown).
+When you have entered the above, select the Save button and you should see the following (only the lower half of the screen is shown so the API key and serial numbers are not shown).

 <img src="images/settings_zappi_configured.png" width="300"/>